CodeBySRY/Second-Semester/A1-102L/ReadMe.md

 ---

+### Related to `image_to_pdf.py`:
+It basically automates a task I couldn't find existing software for.
+The python script converts images into a single PDF file, AND, stores them in the same file.
+Check it out!

+---

 ## 📁 Folder Overview

 This repository contains code and mini-projects related to core and advanced Python topics, as part of the AI102 Lab course at GIKI.